yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-costs.md

 {{< /tip >}}

-You receive a free allowance of 100 GB/month of backup storage for every 1 vCPU per month used in a cluster.
-Any metered storage usage below that amount will not be billed.
+The free allowance for backup storage is 100 GB/month for every 1 vCPU per month used in a cluster.
 Whenever you exceed the 100 GB/month/vCPU threshold, you are billed for the backup storage used in excess of the free allowance.
 For example, a 3 node x 2 vCPU (6 vCPUs) cluster includes a total free allowance of 600 GB/month (6 vCPUs x 100 GB).

-Backup storage size is calculated by metering the storage space (GBs) occupied per cluster.
-The same unit price applies to all regions and clouds.

 By default, every cluster is configured with 24 hour backups with an 8 day retention period.
 You can customize your backup schedule and retention period per cluster.
 Taking frequent backups and retaining for a long period of time can lead to overages.
 Refer to [Back up clusters](../../cloud-clusters/backup-clusters).

+Backup storage size is calculated by metering the storage space (GBs) occupied per cluster.
+The same unit price applies to all regions and clouds.

 ### Calculating backup storage cost